leibale/node-redis/docs/v4-to-v5.md

 await proxyClient.get('key'); // `Buffer | null`
 ```

-for more information, see the [Command Options guide](./command-options.md).
+For more information, see the [Command Options guide](./command-options.md).

 ## Quit VS Disconnect

-The `QUIT` command has been deprecated in Redis 7.2 and should now also be considered deprecated in Node-Redis.
-Instead of sending a `QUIT` command to the server, the client can simply close the network connection.
+The `QUIT` command has been deprecated in [Redis 7.2](https://github.com/redis/redis/releases/7.2.0) and now, Node-Redis.
+Instead of sending a `QUIT` command to the server, the client should close the network connection.

-`client.QUIT/quit()` is replaced by `client.close()`. and, to avoid confusion, `client.disconnect()` has been renamed to `client.destroy()`.
+`client.QUIT/quit()` is superceded by `client.close()`.
+To avoid confusion, `client.disconnect()` has been renamed to `client.destroy()`.

 ## Scan Iterators

-Iterator commands like `SCAN`, `HSCAN`, `SSCAN`, and `ZSCAN` return collections of elements (depending on the data type).
-However, v4 iterators loop over these collections and yield individual items:
+In v5, Iterator commands like `SCAN`, `HSCAN`, `SSCAN`, and `ZSCAN` return collections of elements (depending on the data type).
+Previously, in v4 iterators loop over these collections and yield individual items:

 ```javascript
 for await (const key of client.scanIterator()) {